 - Many plant-based foods provide a good source of potassium.
 Consider including foods containing sweet potatoes, soybeans, almonds, bananas, and apricots.
 These are delicious food items that you can enjoy in between meals perfect for a vegan diet for longevity.
 Other potassium-rich foods include spinach, mushrooms, tomatoes, and cantaloupe.

 - Physicians and nutritionists often recommend the DASH diet.
 It stands for Dietary Approaches to Stop Hypertension.
 It helps lower blood pressure, reduce sodium content in the diet, and lower meat intake.
 This diet also proposes increasing the intake of fruits and vegetables.
 And also, to limit the consumption of protein-based foods to 5 ounces daily.

 - Additionally, it prescribes eating no more than 26 oz. of meat, poultry, and eggs each week.
 This further validates that we should have natural foods in our meals and live a healthy lifestyle.

 Meat has other harmful compounds

-- In addition to saturated fats and cholesterol, meat contains other harmful compounds that might harm your heart health.
-For example, heme (iron), derived from the blood of meat, produces a reactive oxygen that often contributes to a heart attack.
+- Besides saturated fats and cholesterol, meat contains other harmful compounds that could endanger heart health.
+For example, heme (iron), derived from the blood of meat, produces reactive oxygen that often triggers a heart attack.

-- Carnitine, found in animal products such as red meat, high-fat dairy, and eggs, creates more heart health issues.
+- Carnitine is present in animal products.
+Examples are red meat, high-fat dairy, and eggs.
+All of which contribute to more heart health issues.
 Carnitine becomes toxic when converted to trimethylamine N-oxide in the gut.
 Toxic to the system, this metabolite acts as a transporter of cholesterol to the arteries.

 - R Clarke, C Frost, R Collins “Dietary Lipids and Blood Cholesterol: Quantitative Meta-Analysis of Metabolic Ward Studies” British Medical Journal 314:112 (1997)